 Best Voice to Text Apps for Mac

-Side-by-side comparison of 8 Mac transcription apps.
-Compare pricing, privacy, offline support, and features.
+Side-by-side comparison of the top Mac dictation and transcription apps.
+Compare pricing, privacy, offline support, speaker ID, and AI access.

 Comparison Table